⚡ Quick answer

 For collectors who want to start with Silver Age without the astronomical budgets of top key issues, several runs offer excellent value:

-FAQ — Silver Age Collection
+FAQ, Silver Age Collection

 Historically, the Silver Age has outperformed inflation over the past 20 years, with particularly spectacular gains for Marvel key issues (Amazing Fantasy #15, X-Men #1, Incredible Hulk #1) driven by the MCU.
 DC Silver Age key issues have followed a more modest trajectory.
 Market analysts generally regard high-grade early Silver Age issues as credible alternative assets for long-term holders.
+The full CGC certification process takes approximately 30-90 days depending on the service tier chosen (Economy, Standard, or Express).
+The base fee is around $30 per comic for Economy tier.
+Protect your copy in a mylar bag with acid-free backing board before shipping, and document its condition with high-resolution photos for your personal records before submission.
+The difference between CGC and CBCS mainly comes down to market recognition: CGC remains the dominant standard with over 90% of high-end auction sales.
+CBCS offers faster turnaround and often lower prices.
+Both use a 0.5 to 10.0 scale.
+For your first grading submission, start with your highest-value comics to maximize the return on certification costs.

 Track Your Silver Age Collection with Precision

-My Comics Collection lets you catalog every Silver Age comic — CGC grade, estimated value, missing issues — in seconds.
+My Comics Collection lets you catalog every Silver Age comic, CGC grade, estimated value, missing issues, in seconds.

-🚀 Free 14-Day Trial — No Commitment
+🚀 Free 14-Day Trial, No Commitment

 No credit card required.
 Cancel anytime.